Price of Platinum: Live & Historical Charts

 Investing in Platinum

 Platinum bullion has the ISO currency code of XPT.
-Ingots, coins, and bars are traded or collected.
+Ingots, coins, and bars are traded or collected, similar to gold and silver bullion.
 The price of platinum is more volatile than gold.
 In fact, the price of platinum varies widely.
 For example, platinum plummeted to a loss almost 2/3 of its value in the year 2008.
 The price of platinum tends to be double the price of gold during times of sustained economic growth and stability.
 When economic times are uncertain, the price can fall below the price of gold because of reduced industrial demand.
 Since 2011, the stock level of platinum decreased as mining supplies fell and recycling rates slowed down.
-After a multi-year decline, the price of platinum began to increase again in 2016.
-However, in 2015, platinum's daily benchmark in London (LBMA is a center of the world's bullion market) fell below the price of gold per ounce.
+Since 2015, platinum's daily benchmark in London (LBMA is a center of the world's bullion market) fell below the price of gold per ounce and has remained there since.

 Smart buyers and sellers can reference the MoneyMetals.com website, the NASDAQ, world currencies, and the stock exchange in real time for up-to-the-minute data.
 Trying to forecast pricing in the days ahead is nearly impossible.